Your startup will probably fail. 75% to 90% of all startups do.

 This shift matters from a mental health perspective.

-Dave McClure, founder of accelerator 500Startups, completely understands startup stress:
+Dave McClure, the founder of accelerator 500Startups, completely understands startup stress:

 Oh Jesus, founding a company can suck.
 It was a hell of a lot of work for not a hell of a lot of return.
 And then there are days when you sit in a corner and cry.
 You can’t really do anything else.
 Your world revolves around your startup and it’s all about trying to survive and not look like an idiot in front of employees.